 The VF devices may be passed through to the guest VM using virt-manager or virsh.
-QEDE PMD should be used to bind the VF devices in the guest VM using the instructions outlined in the Application notes above.
+QEDE PMD should be used to bind the VF devices in the guest VM using the instructions from Driver compilation and testing section above.